Good to know

-The mid-top design and low-to-the-ground fit of the Nike SB Blazer Mid make it a stable sneaker with superior herringbone tread pattern for an enhanced grip and traction.
+The mid-top design and low-to-the-ground fit of the Nike SB Blazer Mid make it a stable sneaker with a superior herringbone tread pattern for an enhanced grip and traction.
 The sneaker has a thick cushioned collar that goes all the way to the ankle but does not restrict movement while its laced-up design assures complete lockdown.
-Available men’s sizes, this medium-width sneaker range from size 4 to 14 with half-sizes for an accurate fit.
+Available in men’s sizes, this medium-width sneaker range from size 4 to 14 with half-sizes for an accurate fit.
 Women should go a full size down to get an equivalent fit.

 The minimalist style of the Nike SB Blazer Mid with only a large Swoosh on the sides as an accent is probably the reason why many skaters consider it either as a skate shoe or casual footwear.
 Add to it the sturdy built from the vulcanized construction that keeps it stable amid runs, tricks, and jumps at the park.
 What further attracts skaters and non-skaters alike into the overall design of the Blazer is the vast variety of materials used in the upper that is also offered in various colorways and combinations.

-The Nike SB Blazer Mid is also the ideal retro sneaker of choice of people who want to grab a pair of casual kicks in a few minutes time and head out to explore the world from the crowded city streets to the nearby parks for a few jumps.
+The Nike SB Blazer Mid is also the ideal retro sneaker of choice for people who want to grab a pair of casual kicks in a few minutes time and head out to explore the world from the crowded city streets to the nearby parks for a few jumps.
 Pair them with jeans, and they look functional and stylish.
 Match them with khakis or some walking shorts, and they still look good.
 There’s hardly any kind of casual wear that these mid-top shoes don’t match.

-The retro appeal of the iconic Blazer silhouette is the main centerpiece of the design that has endured several colorways and iterations since it was included in the Nike SB footwear portfolio.
+The retro appeal of the iconic Nike Blazer shoes is the main centerpiece of the design that has endured several colorways and iterations since it was included in the Nike SB footwear portfolio.
 Each mid-top skateboarding shoe is equipped with the signature Nike Zoom Air unit in the heel of the sockliner that delivers responsive cushioning for jumps and tricks.
 Regarding aesthetics, a Tudor Rose embroidered patch at the heel is inspired by Lance Mountain’s heritage that depicts the sun-bleached look reminiscent of the So Cal vibe where the skate culture originated.

 George “The Iceman” Gervin first donned the iconic hoops silhouette of the Nike Blazer when it was released in 1973.
 The iconic basketball sneaker with its signature large swoosh logo on the side panel was a hit among basketball players during the 1970s.
 However, the fame of the shoe did not stop there.
 In the 1980s, the minimalist design with its decent tread and sturdy vulcanized construction made it famous as footwear in the growing skateboarding culture.
 The sturdy sneaker with an excellent grip soon became a favorite among amateur and professional skaters.